MAsfandYar1995/olist-ecommerce-analytics/README.md

 # Olist E-commerce Analytics

-An end-to-end analytics project built with Snowflake, dbt and Power BI using the public Olist Brazilian e-commerce dataset.
+An end-to-end analytics project built with Snowflake, dbt and Power BI using real-world e-commerce and marketing datasets from Olist.

+I built this project to go beyond a dashboard.
+The aim was to take the source data through a warehouse and dimensional model, add data quality checks, then use the finished model to answer specific business questions around fulfillment, sellers, customers and product categories.

+&nbsp;
 <p align="center">
   <img src="assets/executive.png"
        alt="Olist Power BI Executive Overview"